20 Years of Lagaan – The film that almost won an Oscar!

 Lagaan, directed by Ashutosh Gowariker released on June 15, 2001, twenty years back.
 I remember the pomp the film had created back then, though I was in pre-school.
 The songs of Lagaan were ubiquitous to every annual day function in those times!
 Radha Kaise Na Jale topped the list.

 Talking about the music, the songs of Lagaan were so happening, so palpable that it is impossible to resist ourselves from grooving to the tune.
-The songs in Lagaan are indeed one of the finest creations by musical maestro AR Rahman.
+The songs in Lagaan are indeed one of the finest creations by musical maestro A R Rahman.

-Lagaan, as the name translates is about the heavy taxes imposed by the Britishers on poor farmers.
+Lagaan, as the name translates, is about the heavy taxes imposed by the Britishers on poor farmers.
 The story is set in 1893, during the late Victorian period of India’s colonial British Raj.
 When the farmers reach out to the king for tax exemptions, they are instead challenged for a game of cricket by British officials.
 Totally unaware of the game, the villagers unite together to win the match and earn the justice they deserve.
 How the villagers start from nowhere to defeat a set of professional players is indeed inspiring.

-I know that we have a lot of such inspiring sports dramas today, but Lagaan is the pioneer in that category.
+I know that we have a lot of such inspiring sports dramas today, but Lagaan is a pioneer in that category.
 There’s the independence struggle that we have heard of, but in a different frame, there’s the untouchability and fight against it that we have learned in our history classes, but the film approaches it in a fresh perspective.
-In the bigger canvas of sports drama, the film explores diverse independence struggle making it a unique and entertaining piece of art.
+In the bigger canvas of sports drama, the film explores diverse independence struggles making it a unique and entertaining piece of art.

 Almost making it to the Oscars